-I decided to start my journey first in south as I was visiting during the rainy season in October (no wonder the flights were cheap!).
+I decided to start my journey first in the south as I was visiting during the rainy season in October (no wonder the flights were cheap!).

 Although it is called Colombo airport, it’s actually situated around an hour away from there.
 It’s closer to a little place called Negombo.

 You can get Visa’s on arrival and make sure you check the immigration requirements before you arrive.

 As I landed pretty late there were no trains running in the evening to Galle.
 Plus, as I was travelling solo I prefer not to travel at night alone.

 If you haven’t reserved and are planning to buy a ticket on the day a top tip is to catch the train from the ‘Meradana’ station and NOT the Colombo Fort.

 From this station, you’re more likely to get a seat.
-For 2nd class non-reservation the train was 180 (£1) Sri Lankan Rupees.
+For 2nd class non-reservation, the train to Galle was 180 (£1) Sri Lankan Rupees.

 Make sure you sit on the right side for great views of the seaside.
 There is no Air conditioning in this compartment, so get the window open and take in the fresh salty air!

 Tuk Tuk’s in Sri Lanka, especially when you’re travelling alone, seem to target you and are more than persistent.
 I was hassled on a daily basis.

-If you’re not familiar with a Tuk Tuk, it’s a three wheeler vehicle.
+If you’re not familiar with a Tuk Tuk, it’s a three-wheeler vehicle.
 Basically a motorbike with an extra wheel and a box on top to sit in haha!

-Just catch the local buses which head along the coast road.
-This coast road the main throughway and connects all the beaches.
+Just catch the local buses which head along the south coast road.
+This Sri Lanka south coast road is the main throughway and connects all the beaches.